fregnault/pytdm/README.md

 # Incoming features

- - Right now the module can add a TDm flux rope in a COCONUT simulation with the `add_TDm_coconut` but this has not been fully validated yes.
+ - Right now the module can add a TDm flux rope in a COCONUT simulation with the `add_TDm_coconut` but this has not been fully validated yet.
  - There is ongoing work in inserting the TDm in a dbl file of a static grid with the PLUTO simulation